PKU-Alignment/omnisafe/docs/source/start/usage.rst

     #.
 You can train policy by running :bdg-info-line:`omnisafe train` .
     #.
 You can customize the configuration of the algorithm by running :bdg-info-line:`omnisafe train-config` .
     #.
 You can run a benchmark by running :bdg-info-line:`omnisafe benchmark` .
     #.
-You can run an evaluation by running :bdg-info-line:`omnisafe evaluate` .
+You can run an evaluation by running :bdg-info-line:`omnisafe eval` .

 Train policy